DV

 What is the difference between CHPY and ULTY?

-CHPY (YieldMax Semiconductor Portfolio Option Income ETF) tracks Basket (Semiconductor companies) with a covered call strategy, while ULTY (YieldMax Ultra Option Income Strategy ETF) tracks Basket (High Volatility stocks) with a covered call approach.
+CHPY (YieldMax Semiconductor Portfolio Option Income ETF) tracks Basket (Semiconductor companies) with a covered call approach, while ULTY (YieldMax Ultra Option Income Strategy ETF) tracks Basket (High Volatility stocks) with a covered call approach.
 They are issued by YieldMax and YieldMax respectively.

 Can I hold both CHPY and ULTY?